1992–93 in English football: Diary of the season

 14 August 1992 – Norwich City sign Mark Robins from Manchester United for £800,000, while Everton boost their attack with a £500,000 move for Paul Rideout.
 West Ham United winger Stuart Slater joins Celtic for £1.5million.

 15 August 1992 – The new FA Premier League begins.
 The first goal is scored by Sheffield United striker Brian Deane in the fifth minute of a 2–1 home win over Manchester United.
 Alan Shearer begins his Blackburn Rovers career with two goals against Crystal Palace in a 3–3 draw at Selhurst Park.Arsenal surrender a two-goal lead to lose 4–2 at home to Norwich, with Mark Robins scoring twice on his debut for the visitors.
 In Division One, Bristol City and Portsmouth draw 3–3 in a thrilling match at Ashton Gate.
 Peterborough United, in the second tier for the first time, achieve a surprise 1–0 home win over promotion favourites Derby County.
 In the new Division Three, debt ridden Maidstone United have their first game of the season cancelled and are given 48 hours to guarantee that they will be able to fulfill their fixtures for this season.

 16 August 1992 – Sky Sports broadcast their first live Premier League game.
 Teddy Sheringham scores the only goal as Nottingham Forest beat Liverpool at the City Ground.
 West Ham United begin their Division One promotion push with a 1–0 win at Barnsley.
 Notts County, who went down with West Ham last season, lose 1–0 at newly promoted Birmingham City.

 17 August 1992 – Maidstone United resign from the Football League after being unable to guarantee that they can fulfil their fixtures for this season.

 18 August 1992 – The second round of Premier League matches are played.
 Norwich and Coventry are the only two teams to begin the new league season with back-to-back victories, with Norwich defeating Chelsea 2–1 at Carrow Road and Coventry winning 2–0 away to a Tottenham side who have yet to secure a successor to last season's top scorer Gary Lineker in attack.
 Manchester United suffer another disappointing result, losing 3–0 at home to Everton.
 In Division One, Swindon Town achieve a dramatic 4–3 away win over Bristol Rovers.

-22 August 1992 – Newly promoted Middlesbrough achieve a remarkable 4–1 home win over defending champions Leeds United at Ayresome Park.
-A thrilling match at Boundary Park sees Oldham beat Nottingham Forest 5–3.
+22 August 1992 – Newly promoted Middlesbrough win 4–1 home over defending champions Leeds United at Ayresome Park.
+A match at Boundary Park sees Oldham beat Nottingham Forest 5–3.
 Sheffield Wednesday and Chelsea draw 3–3 at Hillsborough, and Manchester United pick up their first point of the season in a 1–1 draw with Ipswich at Old Trafford.
 Landlords West Ham United host tenants Charlton Athletic at Upton Park, and Charlton win 1–0 to make it three consecutive league wins and top the table.

 24 August 1992 – Manchester United record their first Premier League win at the fourth time of asking when a late goal by Dion Dublin gives them a 1–0 win at Southampton.